Inga Ruginienė: Ukraine

 On 29 September 2025, Ruginienė spoke by phone with Ukrainian Prime Minister Yuliia Svyrydenko.
-Ruginienė said that Lithuania’s support for Ukraine will continue and include not only military and financial aid, but also Humanitarianism|humanitarian help.
+Ruginienė said that Lithuania's support for Ukraine will continue and include not only military and financial aid, but also humanitarian help.
 The two leaders also agreed to meet soon in Kyiv.

 Ruginienė alongside her Government delegation visited Kyiv on October 6, 2025, where they met with Ukrainian President Volodymyr Zelenskyy, Prime Minister Yulia Svyrydenko, and Chairman of the Verkhovna Rada Ruslan Stefanchuk.

 Olha Nikitchenko, the Ukrainian Ambassador to Lithuania met with Prime Minister Inga Ruginienė on the 24 October 2025.
-The Prime Minister expressed her gratitude for the warm and productive visit to Kyiv earlier this month, emphasizing the relevance of the issues discussed and Lithuania’s determination to turn them into tangible examples of success.
+The Prime Minister expressed her gratitude for the warm and productive visit to Kyiv earlier this month, emphasising the relevance of the issues discussed and Lithuania's determination to turn them into tangible examples of success.

+Lithuanian Prime Minister Inga Ruginienė hosted Ukrainian Prime Minister Yuliia Svyrydenko and members of the Ukrainian government in Vilnius for high-level discussions focused on bilateral cooperation, European security, and civil preparedness.
+The meeting underscored Lithuania’s continued support for Ukraine amid Russia’s ongoing invasion and highlighted growing cooperation between the two countries in resilience and defence matters.

+During the visit, Lithuania and Ukraine signed a Joint Declaration on state resilience and civil preparedness, aimed at strengthening cooperation in crisis management, civil defence, societal resilience, and responses to hybrid threats.
+The agreement reflected Lithuania’s efforts to draw from Ukraine’s wartime experience in strengthening national preparedness and public resilience systems.

+Ruginienė stated that Ukraine’s experience, resilience, and innovation offered “invaluable lessons for Europe,” emphasising that European peace and security were currently being defended in Ukraine.
+She additionally reiterated Lithuania’s position that increased military, political, and economic support for Ukraine, alongside greater pressure on Russia, remained necessary.

+The discussions in Vilnius also covered continued assistance for Ukraine, reconstruction cooperation, sanctions policy, and regional security coordination between the Baltic states and Ukraine.

 Latvia

 On 3 October 2025, Prime Minister Inga Ruginienė held a telephone conversation with Latvian Prime Minister Evika Silina.
 Ruginienė thanked her Latvian colleague for the congratulations extended on the start of her work as Head of Government.
 The Latvian Prime Minister invited Mrs Ruginienė to visit Riga in the near future to discuss the most pressing issues for both countries.
 In December, the Heads of Government of all three Baltic States will also meet in Riga in the format of the Baltic Council of Ministers.